ssergomol/Virus-Encoder-Detector/README.md

 # Virus-Encoder-Detector
-Application for detecting suspicious processes which potentially can be the encoder viruses
+Application for detecting suspicious processes which potentially might be the encoder viruses